dariotrinchero/recipes/Soup/Lentil Fatteh.md

 # Notes

-- #todo/cooking Compare with [[Middle Eastern Red Lentil Soup]], which I think has a similar flavour profile.
+- #todo Compare with [[Middle Eastern Red Lentil Soup]], which I think has a similar flavour profile.